The Mushroom Initiative and Regenerative Farming

-Mushrooms, or we usually name them ‘fungi’ in farming, are inseparable to plants in the nature.
-They are connected symbiotically in the circle of life, as fungi can help plants to extend their roots for more water and food, decompose them when plants die, protect them against disease-causing attackers.
-Yet, the most commonly known role of fungi in farming is usually infecting plants and makes them sick.
-However, in a soil with balanced ecology, fungi have far more positive effects on plants than negative.
+Fungi, or commonly known as “mushrooms” in farming, are inseparable to plants in nature.
+They are connected in the circle of life, as different kinds of fungi help plants extend their roots for more water and food, decompose dead plants and protect them against pathogens.

-Starting from April 2018, we started our journey to explore and experiment the practices of ‘regenerative farming’, being a pioneer in Hong Kong, possibly Asia too.
+Starting from April 2018, we started our journey to explore and experiment the practices of “regenerative farming”, aiming to restore the health of our farmland.

 Our main focuses:

-- Emphasize the importance of data collection in the field, for outcome measurement of our practices
+- Emphasize the importance of data collection in the field for outcome assessment

 Brief outline of our practices:

-Meters such as penetrometer, refractometer, sap nitrate and pH meter, etc.
+Examples of meters include penetrometer, refractometer, sap nitrate and pH meter.